 At KS3 schemes of work cover the core criteria that we believe are vital.
 The students address four areas of enquiry: competency, creativity, cultural and critical.
 These are used to build the knowledge and skills required for artist appreciation and practice.

-At KS4 we follow the GCSE (AQA) Art and Design Unendorsed programme.
-This is a popular choice.
+At KS4 we follow the GCSE (AQA) Art, Craft and Design course.
+This is a popular choice, allowing students to create artworks from a variety of disciplines.
 Assessment for GCSE is 60% Coursework Portfolio, 40% final examination.

 All schemes of work are constantly amended, responding to new developments in Art and Design.
 We work to projects which offer students the opportunity to explore and experiment with varied and diverse media in order to produce outcomes.
 Students also look at the history of art and the artwork/design from other cultures in order to enhance their own studies and artwork.
 Students are encouraged to make creative choices and develop their own ideas in response to artist and designers work.